topkecleon/telegram-bot-bash/README.txt

 In addition bashbot has a [test suite](doc/7_develop.md) to check if important functionality is working as expected.

+### Do not use #!/usr/bin/env bash

+We stay with /bin/bash shebang, because using the system bash is more save from security perspective.

+It makes it harder for attackers and users to place alternative versions of bash and avoids using possibly broken, mangled or compromised bash executables.

+If you are a MacOS user or forced to use an alternative bash, see [Install Bashbot](doc/0_install.md)

 ### Run your Bot as a restricted user
 **I recommend to run your bot as a user, with almost no access rights.**
 All files your Bot have write access to are in danger to be overwritten/deleted